- WHO declares monkeypox outbreak a global health emergency

 The virus has low fatality rates.
 But for Europe's LGBTQ+ community, the emergence of a disease that is so far disproportionately affecting gay and bisexual men has recalled the HIV epidemic in the 1980s and raised fears that the community could be stigmatised over the outbreak.

-The monkeypox cases come as Europe prepares to host about 750 Pride events this summer, prompting debate about how to stem infections without whipping up anti-LGBTQ+ sentiment.
+Monkeypox cases rose as Europe hosts about 750 Pride events over the summer - with most taking place in June but some as late as August and September - prompting debate about how to stem infections without whipping up anti-LGBTQ+ sentiment.

 When an WHO adviser suggested several early monkeypox cases might be linked to a massive Pride event held in the Spanish Canary Islands resort of Maspalomas, it made headlines at home and abroad.